Moving to Arnhem, The Netherlands

 What is a typical expat home or apartment like in Arnhem?

 "A typical expat home or apartment in Arhem, Netherlands, is often located in a safe and quiet neighborhood, close to public transportation and local amenities.
 These homes are usually modern and well-maintained, with a spacious living room, a fully equipped kitchen, and one or more bedrooms.
 Some apartments may also have a small balcony or terrace.
 The interiors are often bright and airy, with large windows that let in plenty of natural light.
 The homes are usually furnished, but unfurnished options are also available.
 Many expat homes also come with additional amenities such as a private parking space, a storage room, or a communal garden.
 The buildings often have central heating and double-glazed windows for energy efficiency.
-Some apartments may be located in historic buildings, offering a unique blend of old-world charm and modern comfort," explained one expat living in Arnhem, The Netherlands.
+Some apartments may be located in historic buildings, offering a unique blend of old-world charm and modern comfort," commented one expat who made the move to Arnhem.

 What is the average cost of housing in Arnhem?